contractAnalysis/smartExecutor/README.md

 - [Mythril's documentation](https://mythril-classic.readthedocs.io/en/develop/)
 - [Vulnerability Remediation](https://swcregistry.io/)

 If you find this tool helpful, we would appreciate it if you could cite it.
+Here is the BibTex:
 ```json
 @INPROCEEDINGS{10316942,
   author={Wei, Qiping and Sikder, Fadul and Feng, Huadong and Lei, Yu and Kacker, Raghu and Kuhn, Richard},